Seçil Er: Sports career

 Before switching over to Para Taekwondo, Er played Para-badminton.
-Motivated by a kickboxer friend of her, she initially wanted to practice p,Para Taekwondo as a hobby.
+Motivated by a kickboxer friend of her, she initially wanted to practice Para Taekwondo as a hobby.
 Her friend's coach helped her enter the upcoming Turkish Para Taekwondo Championships.
 In 2019 at age 27, she started her Para Taekwondo career.

 She won the gold medal at the 2021 European Para Taekwondo Championships held in Istanbul, Turkey.
-She became champion at the 2021 World Para Taekwondo Chanpionships in Istanbul, Turkeyç She took the silver medal at the 2022 European Taekwondo Championships in Manchester, United Kingdom.
+She became champion at the 2021 World Para Taekwondo Championships in Istanbul, Turkeyç She took the silver medal at the 2022 European Taekwondo Championships in Manchester, United Kingdom.